 To find the service IP addresses in Panorama, select

 Remote Networksradio button to display the

 Service IP Addressfor the remote networks, or use the API script.

-Network Egress IP Allocation Changes After a Compute Region Change
+Mobile User and Remote Network IP Allocation Changes After

-To optimize performance and improve latency, Prisma Access can introduce new compute regions for existing remote network locations as part of a plugin upgrade.
-When you upgrade the plugin, you can choose to take advantage of the new compute region.
-If you change the compute region, Prisma Access changes the egress IP addresses for the location or locations to which the new compute region is associated.
-If you use allow lists in your network to provide users at remote network locations access to internet resources such as SaaS applications or publicly accessible partner applications, you need to add these new egress IP addresses to your allow lists.
+To optimize performance and improve latency, Prisma Access can introduce new compute locations for existing remote network locations as part of a plugin upgrade.
+When you upgrade the plugin, you can choose to take advantage of the new compute location.
+If you change the compute region, Prisma Access changes the gateway and portal IP addresses (for mobile users) and egress IP addresses (for remote networks) for the location or locations to which the new compute location is associated.
+If you use allow lists in your network to provide users access to internet resources such as SaaS applications or publicly accessible partner applications, you need to add these new IP addresses to your allow lists.

-To upgrade to a new compute region after it becomes available, complete the following task.
+To upgrade to a new compute location after it becomes available, complete the following task.

-- Delete the remote network location or locations associated with the new compute region.
+- Delete the location associated with the new compute location.

 - Commit and push your changes.